-- Consult a hearing care professional: - If you think there may be a foreign object in your ear canal - If you experience skin irritation - If excessive ear wax accumulates with the use of the hearing aid - See also "Contra-indications", page 5 - For safety reasons, use only the charger supplied by ReSound (Rechargeable model). - Do not wear your hearing aids while being exposed to radiation.
-Some types of radiation, e.g. from MRI or CT scanners, can affect the settings in your hearing aids, causing malfunction and potential damage to your hearing. - Other types of radiation, such as burglar alarms, room surveillance systems, mobile phones, metal detectors and radio equipment will not damage your hearing aids.
-However, they may briefly affect the sound quality in your hearing aids and may create undesired sounds. - Never use your hearing aids in places with explosive gases such as mines, oil fields or similar unless these areas are certified for hearing aid use.
-Using your hearing aids in places that are not certified for hearing aid use can be dangerous. - Do not attempt to dry your hearing aids in an oven, microwave oven or other heating equipment.
+- Consult a hearing care professional: - If you think there may be a foreign object in your ear canal - If you experience skin irritation - If excessive ear wax accumulates with the use of the hearing aid - See also "Contra-indications", page 5 - Never leave children or people with cognitive, intellectual, or mental health challenges unsupervised while using their hearing aids.
+Hearing aids contain small pieces that can be dangerous if swallowed. - Swallowing a hearing aid can result in choking and can be harmful to your health. - If any part of a hearing aid is swallowed, seek immediate medical attention. - Do not wear your hearing aids while being exposed to radiation.
+Some types of radiation, such as from MRI or CT scanners, can affect the settings in your hearing aids, causing malfunction and potentially damage to your hearing. - Other types of radiation, such as burglar alarms, room surveillance systems, mobile phones, metal detectors, and radio equipment will not damage your hearing aids.
+However, they may briefly affect the sound quality in your hearing aids and may create undesired sounds. - Never use your hearing aids in places with explosive gases such as mines, oil fields, or similar locations unless these areas are certified for hearing aid use.
+Using your hearing aids in places that are not certified for hearing aid use can be dangerous.

+- Do not attempt to dry your hearing aids in an oven, microwave oven, or other heating equipment.
 This will cause them to melt and may cause burns to your skin. - No modification of this device is allowed.